 My hobby of fishkeeping began back in 1987.
 A large fishbowl and goldfish were some of the first things I bought with money from my paper route.

-A 30 gallon tank requires a heater of between 100 and 150 watts depending on how far above ambient room temperature the water needs to be warmed.
-I have a Fluval E100.
-A heater from Petco serves as a combination backup and auxillary heater.
-It is set a few degrees lower than the E100 and only appears to turn on during water changes.
+A 53 gallon tank requires a heater of between 106 and 265 watts depending on how far above ambient room temperature the water needs to be warmed.
+I have a Fluval E100 and a Fluval E200.
+Together, they provide 300 watts of heating power.